AD | Featured

 What Do Nurse Practitioners Do?

 Nurse practitioners (NP) are a health care provider who works in an array of specialities to provide comprehensive patient care.
 Depending on their practice, advanced practitioners share similar responsibilities to doctors and can provide both primary and preventative care.
 The nurse practitioner’s role can include examining and diagnosing patients, prescribing medication, ordering diagnostic tests, and providing treatment.
+Nurses from other countries with nurse sponsorship USA and nurse visa sponsorship can also practise.

 Where Do Nurse Practitioners Work?